adiesha/CSCI460Fall2025/README.md

 Operating systems design including necessary hardware support.
 Processes, threads, concurrent programming, and scheduling.
 Memory, file, and I/O management.

 ## Course information
 This course meets on Mondays, Wednesdays, and Fridays from 08:00 a.m.–0850 a.m. in Barnard 108.
 Course meetings consist of a combination of lectures, in-class activities, and quizzes (tests) and project.
-We will use Discord as the primary method of communication, and course information will be posted on d2l and github.
+We will use Canvas as the primary method of communication, and course information will be posted on Canvas.

 ## Course resources